 § 4 Membership

-1) The Association has ordinary and associate members.
+3) The Association has full and associate members.
 Only full members can play an active role in meetings of members and are entitled to active and passive voting rights.
-With the approval of the members, associate members may participate in meetings of members in an advisory capacity.
+With the approval of the board of directors, associate members may participate in meetings of members in an advisory capacity.

-3) Any individual or legal entity who/which supports and promotes the objectives of the association as per § 2 can become an associate member.
+5) Any natural or legal person who supports and promotes the objectives of the Association as per § 2 can become an associate member.

-4) The meeting of members decides to admit full members based on a written application to the executive committee with a two thirds majority of the full members present.
+6) The meeting of members decides to admit full members based on a written application to the board with a two thirds majority of the full members present.

-5) A committee appointed by the executive committee will decide on the admission of associate members on receipt of a written application.
+7) A membership committee appointed by the board will decide on the admission of associate members on receipt of a written application.
 The committee must consist of a minimum of 3 people.
 The board may reject the application if there are important reasons to do so.

-7) A member can be expelled as a result of a decision by the meeting of members with a two thirds majority of full members present.
-Reasons for expulsion are a serious infringement by the member of the articles of association or the interests of the Association to a significant degree and repeatedly, or if, despite requests, the member fails to pay a significant proportion of his membership fee.
-Before the decision is taken, the member will be given an opportunity to make a statement.
+9) A full member can be expelled as a result of a decision by the meeting of members with a two thirds majority of full members present.
+Reasons for expulsion are a serious infringement by the member of the articles of association or the interests of the Association, failure to meet the membership criteria, or failure to pay the membership fee on request.
+Before the decision is taken, the full member will be given an opportunity to make a statement.
 The board of directors will take the decision to exclude an associate member on the basis of a simple majority.

 § 5 Contributions